Blue Thunder: Plot

-When the death of city councilwoman Diana McNeely turns out to be more than just a random murder, Murphy begins his own covert investigation.
-He discovers that a subversive action group is intending instead to use Blue Thunder in a military role to quell disorder under the project codename T.H.O.R. ("Tactical Helicopter Offensive Response"), and is secretly eliminating political opponents to advance its agenda.
+When McNeely's death is seemingly turning out to be more than just a random murder, Murphy begins his own covert investigation.
+He discovers that a subversive action group is intending to use Blue Thunder in a military role to quell urban disorder under the project codename T.H.O.R. ("Tactical Helicopter Offensive Response"), and are secretly eliminating political opponents to advance their agenda, a tidbit McNeely was looking into at the time.

-Murphy suspects the involvement of his old wartime nemesis, former United States Army Colonel F.E.
+Murphy suspects the involvement of his old Vietnam nemesis, former United States Army Colonel F.E.
 Cochrane, the primary test pilot for Blue Thunder and someone who felt Murphy was "unsuitable" for the program.
-Murphy and Lymangood use Blue Thunder to record a meeting between Cochrane and the other government officials which would implicate them in the conspiracy, but Cochrane looks outside and sees Blue Thunder and realizes what has happened.
-After landing, Lymangood secures the tape and hides it, but is captured upon returning to his home, interrogated, and then killed while trying to escape.
-Murphy hijacks Blue Thunder and arranges to have his girlfriend Kate retrieve the tape and deliver it to the local news station, using the helicopter to thwart her pursuers.
-Kate arrives at the news station, but is almost captured by one of the conspirators; the reporter Kate was sent to find intercepts Kate and gets the tape back, while the conspirator is knocked unconscious by a security guard.
+During a test flight operation over the city, Murphy and Lymangood use Blue Thunder to follow and record a meeting between Cochrane and the other government officials which would implicate them in the conspiracy, but Cochrane unexpectedly looks outside, sees Blue Thunder hovering in front of their window and realizes what has happened.

+After landing, Lymangood secures the videotape and conceals it, but is ambushed upon returning to his home, interrogated, and then killed while trying to escape.
+Murphy hijacks Blue Thunder and arranges to have his girlfriend Kate retrieve the tape and deliver it to a local TV station, using the helicopter to thwart her pursuers.
+After a chase through the city which wrecks many police and civilian vehicles, Kate arrives at the TV station, but is intercepted by one of the conspirators claiming to be a news producer; the reporter Kate was instructed to give the tape to arrives and gets it, while the conspirator pulls a gun but he is knocked unconscious by a security guard before he can obtain the tape, preventing the message from being electronically erased.